 A River Film

 We, along with Okanagan Basin Water Board and other partners, recently completed a two-year film project about the communities surrounding Lake Osoyoos.
 A River Film is a documentary of life in the Okanogan basin on both sides of the border.
 The film shows cooperation and collaboration among various interests that must share a limited resource in an arid environment.
 The 40-minute film debuted at the International Board of Control for Lake Osoyoos annual meeting on Oct.
-17. Additional screenings can be found on the International Oysoyoos Lake Board of Control website.
+17. Additional screenings can be found on the International Osoyoos Lake Board of Control website.